 Some of our courses require you to complete a practical placement or experience in the workplace.
 These qualifications cannot be successfully completed until the placement requirements have been satisfied.

-We can vary the methods of assessment to suit your individual needs if required and if appropriate for the unit of competency.
+We can vary the methods of assessment to suit your individual needs, if required, and if appropriate, for the unit of competency.
 Discuss these with your assessor.
-We will provide reasonable adjustment for students who cannot complete various online components of the course.
+We will provide reasonable adjustments for students who cannot complete various online components of the course.

-You should attend all classes (80% minimum required); classes contain practical training & assessment will miss out on crucial theory and potentially assessments.
+You should attend all classes; classes contain practical training & assessment will miss out on crucial theory and potential assessments.